Author: Jamie Lewis – PGA Teaching Professional

 Spin

-A lot of newer golfers think that spin is referring to side spin (like a slice), and therefore go for a Low Spin driver.
+A lot of newer golfers think that spin refers to side spin (like a slice), and therefore go for a Low Spin driver.
 This is completely wrong!
 Better players are usually the ones who should be hitting Low Spin clubs.

 Why?
 The spin we’re talking about here is what’s creating LIFT in the golf ball.
 If you have a very fast swing speed, you’re going to get too much spin and lift on the ball… it will go too high, and you won’t maximize your distance.